 8. Can I use my IECEx/ATEX Certificate to place products on the market in China?

-No, you cannot.
-You must comply with the GB 3836 series.
+No, you must comply with the GB/T 3836.xx-2021 standards, including Factory Inspections.
 Contact us for more details.

 9. Can I use my IECEx/ATEX Certificate to place products on the market in Australia and New Zealand?

 In most cases - yes.
 This is particularly the case for above-ground industries.
 For underground coal mining it may depend on the state in which the equipment will be used.